Heinz Oberhummer: Research fields

 European Commission, such as Cinema and Science.

 He was also engaged in the creation and presentation of popular science with the Science Busters in the Rabenhof Theater in Vienna along with Werner Gruber and Martin Puntigam and as a weekly radio column and podcast in the Austrian youth radio station FM4.

-He was member of the Scientific Advisory Board of the Giordano Bruno Foundation and the Gesellschaft zur wissenschaftlichen Untersuchung von Parawissenschaften (GWUP), the German-speaking branch of the worldwide skeptical movement.
+He was a member of the Scientific Advisory Board of the Giordano Bruno Foundation and the Gesellschaft zur wissenschaftlichen Untersuchung von Parawissenschaften (GWUP), the German-speaking branch of the worldwide skeptical movement.
 Furthermore, he was president of the "Gesellschaft für Kritisches Denken" (the Austrian branch of the GWUP), and of the Austrian "Zentralrat für Konfessionsfreie" (National Council of Non-confessionals.
 Heinz Oberhummer was president of the secularist initiative "Religion ist Privatsache" (Religion is a private matter).
 He died in Vienna on 23 November 2015.

 Oberhummer Award

 After Oberhummer's death, the Heinz Oberhummer Award for Science Communication was established in his honor.
 The award is presented by the Science Busters, the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (the Federal Ministry of Education, Science and Research until 2019), the Technical University of Vienna, the University of Graz, the City of Vienna, FM4 and the Austrian Broadcasting Corporation.

-Oberhummer Award winners receive a glass of alpaca droppings and 20.000 euros.
+Oberhummer Award winners receive a glass of alpaca droppings and 20,000 euros.
 The annual ceremony takes place in the Stadtsaal in Vienna and is broadcast on national television.